Global0Silver/beatrun/README.md

 ### Whoever else that claims to have an "official" repository and does not have a license other than WTFPL is NOT to be trusted.
 This project is not something legal, so licenses DO NOT apply under any circumstances.
 This repository is the original one and is maintained by the original people that cracked beatrun

+### This is a personal fork dont expect it to be updated or maintened
 ---

 ## About